The Brexit Chaos; Key Takeaways

 Let me explain…

-Cultural Difference Between the UK and Other European Countries
+Cultural Differences Between the UK and Other European Countries

 In order to put the cultural difference in a meaningful perspective, it makes sense to look at how Britain scores on the first four primary dimensions of culture: